GoogleChromeLabs/adaptive-loading/react-youtube-adaptive-loading/README.md

-# Demo: React-youtube adaptive loading with mix of network, memory and hardware concurrency in React.js
+# Demo: React-youtube adaptive loading with a mix of network, memory and hardware concurrency in React.js

 [Live Demo](https://adaptive-loading.web.app/react-youtube-adaptive-loading/)